oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 MetaPhlAn is a computational tool for profiling the composition of microbial communities (Bacteria, Archaea, Eukaryotes and Viruses) from metagenomic shotgun sequencing data (i.e. not 16S) with species-level.
 With the newly added StrainPhlAn module, it is now possible to perform accurate strain-level microbial profiling.

-**URL**
+**More Information**

 https://bitbucket.org/biobakery/metaphlan2/